Greetings from Paris!

 Paris is absolutely beautiful, romantic and magical.
 I also love how I can actually hear, read and practice French on a daily basis, a language I adore and have studied since I was 10.

 After seeing countless articles on French pharmacy products (like from this French Supermodel), I can finally add my own thoughts on French beauty!
 The French pharmacies in Paris are easily recognizable by their green cross popping out at the side of the wall, and when I saw it for the first time, I was all, Ahh!
 Let’s go!

 While I have used and do use a few of these “cult” products thanks to my love (obsession?) with online shopping, there’s nothing like seeing the real thing, experiencing it for yourself.

-And plus, I had to go, because pharmacies and drugstores have always been a refuge of mine, especially overseas.
-I remember the first time feeling really homesick: I was 17 years old, had just dropped out of school, and was walking around in Milan close to tears when I popped into a small, tucked-away drugstore.
+Plus, I had to go – pharmacies and drugstores have always been a refuge of mine, especially overseas.
+I remember the first time feeling really homesick: I was 17 years old and was walking around in Milan close to tears when I popped into a small, tucked-away drugstore.

 Something about it felt so cozy, so normal, like something I’d be doing back home on a night like that, and it was somehow comforting.

 And I gotta say, that even in a “normal” place like the drugstore, the French Pharmacy still has that effortless chic stamp all over it.
 The simplest of products look so glamorous – you’re really getting some luxury at great prices.
 Some of my observations of the French Pharmacy: